 The word "Base" refers to Baseband.
 Baseband is the type of communication used by Ethernet and it means that when a computer is transmitting, it uses all the available bandwith, whereas Broadband (cable modems) shares the bandwidth available.
-This is the reason cable modem users notice a slowdown in speed when they are connected on a busy node, or when their neighbour is downloading all the time at maximum speed!
+This is the reason cable modem users notice a slowdown in speed when they are connected on a busy node, or when their neighbor is downloading all the time at maximum speed!
 Of course with Ethernet you will notice a slowdown in speed but it will be smaller in comparison to broadband.

 The "T" refers to "Twisted Pair" physical medium that carries the signal.
 This shows the structure of the cable and tells us it contains pairs which are twisted.
 For example, UTP has twisted pairs and this is the cable used in such cases.
 The 100Base-T is used sometimes to refer to the 100Base-TX cable specification.
 For more information, see the "UTP -Unshielded Twisted Pair" page where you can find information on pinouts for the cables.
-All 100Mbit rated cables, except the 100Base-FX, use CAT5 cable.
+All 100MB rated cables, except the 100Base-FX, use CAT5 cable.

-The TX (sometimes refered as "T" only) means it's a CAT5 UTP straight through cable using 2 of the 4 available pairs and supports speeds up to 100Mbits.
+The TX (sometimes referred as "T" only) means it's a CAT5 UTP straight through cable using two of the four available pairs and supports speeds up to 100 Mb.
 Maximum length is 100 meters and minimum length between nodes is 2.5 meters.

-The T4 means it's a CAT5 UTP straight through cable using all 4 available pairs and supports speeds up to 100Mbits.
+The T4 means it's a CAT5 UTP straight through cable using all four available pairs and supports speeds up to 100 Mb.
 Maximum length is 100 meters and minimum length between nodes is 2.5 meters.

-The FX means it's a 2 strand fiber cable and supports speeds up to 100Mbits.
-Maximum length is usually upto 2 kms.
+The FX means it's a two strand fiber cable and supports speeds up to 100 Mbs.
+Maximum length is usually up to two kms.

-To summarise, keep the following in mind:
+To summarize, keep the following in mind: